 Thankfully, that doesn’t mean he shies away from making more audacious proposals, though he does have a solid grasp of where the danger areas are.
 For instance, he acknowledges that the idea of a “bait and switch” campaign which turns out to be about something rather different from what was advertised can be very tempting, and in a horror context can pay big dividends because you get to genuinely surprise the players and you get to have dread slowly creep its way into the proceedings (if the players know they are playing a horror game, conversely, they will be both looking for and expecting scary shit from session 1), but he also, as he usually does when discussing risky techniques, underscores the downsides of the prospect and why you need to think carefully and make sure you really believe your players will dig this before rolling with such a thing. (“Of course, the gamemaster runs the very real risk of angry, sullen, uncooperative players with a legitimate gripe.
 Some players don’t enjoy horror gaming and will resent having bought a pig in a poke.
 Other players, who might not have minded playing in an openly announced horror game, may resent being misled.”)

 When it comes to his version of what “best practice” is for horror RPGs, Hite emphasises the importance of player buy-in.
-A certain extent of buy-in is crucial for any game, of course, for reasons which Dan has recently held forth on, but Hite makes a good case that horror requires a very specific type of buy-in – the players need to agree that they want to be scared during a game, and they also need to agree to play their characters in such a way that they become embroiled in the horrors.
+A certain extent of buy-in is crucial for any game, of course, but Hite makes a good case that horror requires a very specific type of buy-in – the players need to agree that they want to be scared during a game, and they also need to agree to play their characters in such a way that they become embroiled in the horrors.
 Ultimately, as much as you yell at the main characters in a horror movie that they’re being idiots for not calling the cops or getting out of the house or going to the haunted forest in the first place, ultimately they have to do it or you don’t have a game.
 The parameters of the scenario and the referee can nudge the players away from turtling up or ignoring the scenario to a certain extent – cell phone coverage will, of course, fail within the boundaries of the scenario – but the more the referee has to do this, the more resentment gets generated.
 In my experience this is mostly a problem of modern-day scenarios, particularly in games like street-level Unknown Armies where you start off playing normal, average people.
 Hite recognises that it ultimately comes down to players being willing to make a compromise between playing their characters as average joes and taking risks which the average joe might balk at for the sake of the scenario.

 However, for the most part Hite’s writing is oriented towards addressing referees.
 As an artifact of the pre-storygame era it’s assumed that it is the GM who will be defining the scenario (or indeed the storyline, in more linear games), and Hite pitches his advice accordingly.
 I think you can make an argument that the traditional RPG format caters to horror somewhat better than shared-narrative storygame stuff – or at least, it’s better at delivering a certain kind of horror.
 If everyone has a shared extent of control over the narrative and people are constantly stepping OOC to make OOC decisions, that’s both going to give the participants more of a sense of control over proceedings and less of a sense of immersion in and identification with a single PC, whereas for horror you will often want the players to feel a strong sense of identification with the imperiled characters, and to also feel a sense of lack of control over the circumstances the character faces.
 I suppose this is partly why the horror genre and 1990s style linear storytelling scenarios or campaigns work so well together.
 The book supports this style of campaign quite well, but equally other considerations it presents (such as level of supernaturalism and level of unreality) are genuinely universal.
 Although having run a number of horror games I now find some of the advice here a little obvious, I still think it’s worth a read for experienced horror referees, and I think it’d be exceptionally useful for someone who wanted to run a horror game but wasn’t sure how to do that.
 (It also has some very sensible advice on how to manage controversial and discomforting content.)